UE and VR Development Technical Notes

 bool UParticleSystem::IsLooping()const{ /*...*/ }

-If there is at least one looping Emitter in the effect, then the effect is considered looping.
-However, this method is not exposed to Blueprints, so a function library can be written to encapsulate it for use in Blueprints.
+As long as there is one looping Emitter in the effect, the effect is considered looping.
+However, this method is not exposed to Blueprints; you can write a function library to wrap it for Blueprints.

-When inheriting/accessing classes within the UE engine, be cautious about whether the class has exported symbols.
-Classes without exported symbols cannot be linked to their definitions.
-For instance, the FParticleSpriteEmitterInstance class in the UE Engine module does not have exported symbols.
+When inheriting/accessing classes within the UE engine, always check if the class has export symbols.
+Classes without export symbols cannot be linked to definitions.
+For example, the FParticleSpriteEmitterInstance class under the UE Engine module does not have export symbols.

-In projects with some asynchronous operation needs, such as downloading files, a download command waits for completion before callback execution, minimizing excessive event binding and unbinding operations.
-Some async operations like PlayMontage and DownloadImage have multiple output nodes:
+In a project, there might be needs for asynchronous operations, such as downloading files, where a download command waits for completion before callback, while minimizing excessive event bindings and unbindings.
+In Blueprint nodes, some asynchronous operations like PlayMontage/DownloadImage have multiple output nodes:

-Can we create our own such async operation node?
+Can we write our asynchronous operation node?
 Absolutely.

 You can check the implementation of the DownloadImage node in Engine\Source\Runtime\UMG\Public\Blueprint\AsyncTaskDownloadImage.h (C++API).

-1. The key is to inherit UBlueprintAsyncActionBase, which is mandatory.
+1. The key is to inherit UBlueprintAsyncActionBase, which is necessary.

-2. Then write a static function that returns a pointer to the class, marked with UFUNCTION as BlueprintInternalUseOnly="true".
+2. Write a static function that returns a pointer to the class and mark it with UFUNCTION BlueprintInternalUseOnly="true".

-3. Declare and define several dispatcher members, which are the async nodes (the exec nodes on the right side of the Blueprint node).
+3. Declare and define several dispatcher members, which will be the asynchronous nodes—these are the exec nodes on the right side of Blueprint nodes.

 1